linn221/Book-Inventory/journal.md

 - [x] use stack instead of js section
 - [!] move js function to a separate file, src by using a helper
 - [!] total price to total bill to old code, total bill makes more sense
+- [!] refactor old code that treat paid attribute as yes/no string instead of boolean
+- [ ] update students table migration string count
 - [ ] course_to_books should be like a static eloquent method
 - [ ] update paid column to bit type, and use casting on model

 ## UI
 - [x] show book price in student.show details page
 - [ ] replace text buttons with icons
+- [ ] transform select element to radio button to save some time

 ## Bugs
 - [x] in course form, one additional tab has